koeunchoi/koeunchoi.github.io/_pages/teaching.md

 ---
-layout: archive
+permalink: /teaching/
 title: "Teaching"
-permalink: /teaching/
 author_profile: true
 redirect_from:
+  - /about/
   - /about.html
 ---

-{% include base_path %}

 2019 Fall